Azzedine Bousseksou

-Azzedine Bousseksou (born December 2, 1964) is a French-Algerian physical chemist whose research concerns molecular materials and spintronics.
+Azzedine Bousseksou (born December 2, 1964) is a French-Algerian physical chemist who researches molecular materials and spintronics.
 He has worked on molecular materials for potential applications in memory storage, sensors, and optoelectronic devices.
-He has published on spintronics phenomena, molecular electronics, and nanotechnology.
+He has published work on spintronics phenomena, molecular electronics, and nanotechnology.

 Education

-In 1983, Bousseksou obtained a diploma in Materials Physics from Université de Bab Ezzouar in Algiers, Algeria, a Diplôme d'études approfondies (DEA) in Materials Science from the University of Nantes in 1988, and a PhD in Materials Science from Pierre and Marie Curie University (Paris) in 1992.
-His doctoral research was conducted at the Inorganic Chemistry Laboratory of Johannes Gutenberg University Mainz.
+Bousseksou obtained a diploma in Materials Physics from Université de Bab Ezzouar (Algiers) in 1983, a Diplôme d'études approfondies (DEA) in Materials Science from the University of Nantes in 1988, and a PhD in Materials Science from Pierre and Marie Curie University (Paris) in 1992.
+His doctoral research was awarded at the Inorganic Chemistry Laboratory of Johannes Gutenberg University Mainz.

 Memberships

 Bousseksou was a founding member of the Algerian Academy of Sciences and Technologies (2015).
 He is also a member of the French Academy of Sciences (elected 2013), the European Academy of Sciences and Arts (elected 2012), and the European Academy of Sciences (elected in 2014).